flaviotruzzi/flaviotruzzi.github.io/_drafts/2016-03-14-getting-started-with-spark.markdown

 }
 {% endhighlight %}

-Here we are using the helper `SharedSparkContext` that we added as a dependency in the beginning, this trait adds a `SparkContext` to your test class under the name `sc`.
-After calling our `tokenize` function we are collecting the results and transforming it to a `Seq`, for tests it is ok, however be careful when using collect since it will load all the data into the driver, which may end in OutOfMemory exceptions.
+Here we are using the helper `SharedSparkContext` that we added as a dependency in the beginning of this post, this trait adds a `SparkContext` to your test class under the name `sc`.
+After calling our `tokenize` function we are collecting the results and transforming it to a `Seq`, for tests it is ok, however, be careful when using collect since it will load all the data into the driver, which may end in OutOfMemory exceptions.

 If we go now to our sbt console and type the command `test` we will see the following: